Epicodus-Curriculum/intro-full-stack/1a_classwork_practice_review_of_javascript_basics.md

 * What does `console.log()` do?
 * What is an operand?
 (Hint: this is not JavaScript-specific terminology.)

-Find the remainder of the following expressions by diving the two operands:
+Find the remainder of the following expressions by dividing the two operands:

 * 1008 by 7
 * 23423 by 75